DakaiGroup/metamask-snaps/README.md

   ]
 ```

-Create a `global.d.ts` file in your project directory and add the following code:
+Create a `global.d.ts` file in your frontend project directory and add the following code:

 ```ts
 import { MetaMaskInpageProvider } from "@metamask/providers";